arkhantum/veiris-sdk-demo/README.md

                     }
                 }

-In your project' build.gradle add below refferences :
+In your project build.gradle add below refferences :

                 buildscript {